Venice Marco Polo Airport

 Once you get through security, Marco Polo's departures area is quite nice.
 You'll find bars and cafés, a gelateria, a good assortment of shops, and plenty of seating in an airy, modern, well-lit terminal.

 Look for the deposito bagagli, or left-luggage office, in the arrivals hall.
-To check hours and prices ahead of time, phone the Cooperativa Trasbagagli at 0412605043 or e-mail [email protected]
+To check hours and prices ahead of time, phone the Cooperativa Trasbagagli at 0412605043, scroll down to the bottom of this official page, or e-mail [email protected]

 Airport Web site